 - Spend 30 minutes every week reading about elite athletes (provide a list of books and articles)

 A team player never wants to let the team down, but uncontrollable circumstances happen.
 It sucks.
 There's no way around it.
 If a teammate has to break a commitment due to uncontrollable circumstances, the team should support that teammate.
-I'm sure she's probably devastated to have let the team down, so being shitty about it won't help.
+I'm sure they are probably devastated to have let the team down, so being shitty about it won't help.

 Be Your Best Self - Physically and Mentally